Teoscar Hernández Player Props: Mariners vs. Athletics

 Teoscar Hernández At The Plate

-- Hernandez is hitting .202 with three doubles, seven home runs and two walks.
+- Hernandez is batting .210 with four doubles, seven home runs and two walks.

-- In 34.5% of his games this season, Hernandez has tallied at least one RBI.
-In four of those games (13.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Hernandez has driven in a run in 10 games this year (33.3%), including four games with more than one RBI (13.3%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in eight of 29 games this year, and more than once 3 times.
+- In 30.0% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (10.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.